CheetahTemplate3/cheetah3/www/developers.rst

 to be applied to maint and next at the same time.

-Anyone and everyone is encouraged to submit patches at any time, but as far as bugs or feature requests go, we try to file those *first* in the `Cheetah Bug Tracker <bugs.cheetahtemplate.org>`_ and then they can be organized into particular releases as is necessary.
+Anyone and everyone is encouraged to submit patches at any time, but as far as bugs or feature requests go, we try to file those *first* in the `Cheetah Bug Tracker <http://bugs.cheetahtemplate.org>`_ and then they can be organized into particular releases as is necessary.

-In addition to the bug tracker, Cheetah uses `Hudson <http://hudson-ci.org>`_ for automating builds and test runs on a number of platforms.
-Prior to the tarballing of a release, **all** tests must be passing before the **next** branch is merged down to the Git **master** branch where the release tarball will actually be created from.
+In addition to the bug tracker, Cheetah uses `Hudson <http://hudson-ci.org>`_ for automating builds and test runs on a number of platforms (see: `Cheetah's Hudson <http://hudson.cheetahtemplate.org>`_).
+Prior to the tarballing of
+a release, **all** tests must be passing before the **next** branch is merged down to the Git **master** branch where the release tarball will actually be created from.